Kip Holden

-Melvin Lee "Kip" Holden (born August 12, 1952), is an American politician who served from 2005 to 2016 as the Democratic Mayor-President of Baton Rouge and East Baton Rouge Parish, Louisiana.
+Melvin Lee "Kip" Holden (August 12, 1952 – May 14, 2025) was an American politician who served from 2005 to 2016 as the Democratic Mayor-President of Baton Rouge and East Baton Rouge Parish, Louisiana.
 The parish includes the state capital of Baton Rouge and smaller suburban cities such as Baker, Central City, and Zachary.

-He was the unsuccessful Democratic candidate in the November 21, 2015 race for lieutenant governor.
-Victory went to the Republican Billy Nungesser.
+Holden was the unsuccessful Democratic candidate in the 2015 race for lieutenant governor, losing to Republican Billy Nungesser.

 He vacated his position as Mayor-President at the end of 2016 and was succeeded by Sharon Weston Broome, another member of the Democratic Party.

 Early life and education

-He studied at Louisiana State University in Baton Rouge, where he graduated Bachelor of Arts in Journalism in 1974.
+Holden studied at Louisiana State University in Baton Rouge, where he graduated with a Bachelor of Arts in Journalism in 1974.
 He then studied at Southern University in Baton Rouge where he graduated Master of Arts in Journalism in 1982.
 He then went to Southern University Law Center in Baton Rouge where he graduated a Juris Doctor in 1985.